Pharmacokinetic Study of Lurbinectedin in Combination With Irinotecan in Patients With Selected Solid Tumors

 - Gastric carcinoma.

-- Expansion phase: Tumor-specific cohort(s) at the RD:
+- Phase II expansion stage: Tumor-specific cohort(s) at the RD:

 - Measurable disease according to Response Evaluation Criteria in Solid Tumors (RECIST) v.1.1.
-For patients with glioblastoma: Measurable disease according to RECIST v.1.1 and RANO criteria.
+For patients with glioblastoma: Measurable disease according to RECIST v.1.1 and Response Assessment in Neuro-Oncology (RANO) criteria.

 - Documented disease progression per RECIST v.1.1 during or immediately after last therapy according to any of the aforementioned criteria.
 For patients with glioblastoma: Documented disease progression per RECIST v.1.1 and RANO criteria.

 - At least three weeks since the last anticancer therapy (excluding immunotherapy that must be at least two weeks, provided that is not combined with chemotherapy), including investigational drugs and radiotherapy, and at least six weeks since nitrosoureas and mitomycin C (systemic).
+For biological/investigational anticancer therapies given orally, the aforementioned period of at least three weeks could be changed for one of at least five half-lives (whichever occurred first), provided that the therapy is given as single agent and not combined with other drugs.
+If this is not the case, this exception will not be acceptable.
 For patients with glioblastoma: at least 12 weeks since the end of radiotherapy, except if:

 - The patient has a new lesion outside of the radiotherapy field, or

-- Adequate bone marrow, renal, hepatic, and metabolic function (assessed ≤ 7 days before inclusion in the study):
+- Adequate bone marrow, renal, hepatic, and metabolic function (assessed ≤ 7 days before inclusion in the trial):

 - Platelet count ≥ 100 × 10^9/L, hemoglobin ≥ 9.0 g/dL and absolute neutrophil count (ANC) ≥ 2.0 × 10^9/L.